Student / Employer Connections

 Differentiating the School from other engineering institutions is the strong support provided by the National Engineering Advisory Board as well as the Mercer Engineering Research Center.

-Finally, Mercer's Career Services office helps to match students with employers for part-time positions as well as full-time positions post graduation.
+Finally, Mercer's Center for Career and Professional Development helps to match students with employers for part-time positions as well as full-time positions post graduation.